mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_property.md

 When declaring a `@property` use `assign`.

+> Use C containers to manage weak references instead.
+They won't "magically" cleanup though.

 ## strong

-Use C containers to manage weak references.
-These don't "magically" cleanup though.
 When declaring a `@property` use `copy` or `retain`.
 You usually use `copy` for `NSValue`, `NSDate`, `NSNumber` and `NSString` arguments, and `retain` for everything else.